Asabeneh/30-Days-Of-Python/16_Day/16_python_datetime.md

 ['MAXYEAR', 'MINYEAR', '__builtins__', '__cached__', '__doc__', '__file__', '__loader__', '__name__', '__package__', '__spec__', 'date', 'datetime', 'datetime_CAPI', 'sys', 'time', 'timedelta', 'timezone', 'tzinfo']
 ```

-Using the dir or help builtin function it is possible to know the available functions in a certain module.
-As you can see in the datetime there are many functions but we will focus on _date_, _datetime_, _time_ and _timedelta_.
-Let see them step by step.
+With dir or help built-in commands it is possible to know the available functions in a certain module.
+As you can see, in the datetime module there are many functions, but we will focus on _date_, _datetime_, _time_ and _timedelta_.
+Let's see them one by one.

 ### Getting the datetime information